LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Factors (4/6) - Nominal factors
 ========================================================
-In some cases there is no natural order to the categories such that one category is greater than the other (Nominal data).
+In some cases there is no natural order to the categories such that one category is greater than the other (nominal data).
 In this case we can see that R is gender neutral.